neerajmahajan/recap-java-script/README.md

 ###### setTimeout(fn, milliseconds)
 * This function takes a function and execute it after the passed milliseconds.
 It is an example function which shows the usage of closures, If the function passed has  used some variables, then it will be remembered in the library of setTimeout which will execute the function.
+* how setTimeout works in a loop ?????
+TODO

 ```
 var a = 10;